MarkSpec — Markdown Flavor Specification

 5.1 Syntax

-Example 27 — requirement and test references:
+Example 27 — spec and test references:

-This module implements {{req.SRS_BRK_0107}}.
+This module implements {{spec.SRS_BRK_0107}}.
 Verified by {{test.SWT_BRK_0107}}.

 Example 28 — reference to a standard: